The-Final-Nights/website/README.md

 # Important Note
-this file isnt very 'clean', and there are redundant things left over from the main /tg/ website-v2 such as serverinfo.js and gamebanner stuff that was refactored.
+this repo isnt very 'clean', and there are redundant things left over from the main /tg/ website-v2 such as serverinfo.js and gamebanner stuff that was refactored.
 YMMV